 About.

 Ale Carr’s roots lie in Scania in the south of Sweden, where he grew up in a family of folk musicians.
-Early exposure to lived folk music and dance remains an enduring influence on his performance and on how he collaborates with fellow musicians.
+Early exposure to lived folk music and dance remains an enduring influence on his performance and on the way he collaborates with fellow musicians.
 Challenging himself from an early age to develop the traditions he grew up with, Ale began composing new music to broaden his artistic spectrum.
 Today, he is recognised as one of the leading string instrumentalists in Nordic folk music.